AmyangXYZ/VeRNet/README.md

 In `src/core/node.ts` OR `nodes/`:
 1. Create a packet handler `const` for each new packet type.
 You can use the `dataPktHandler` as a reference, but each packet handler's code will differ based on its function.
-2. In the case you are adding global packet handlers, add them in `node.ts`.
+    - In the case you are adding global packet handlers, add them in `node.ts`.
 If they only pertain to a specific network technology, then place them in the appropriate file in the `nodes` directory (if the packet handlers only pertain to end systems, place them in `end_system.ts`).
-3. In the `contructor()`, add lines at the bottom of the method to register each new packet handler.
+2. In the `contructor()`, add lines at the bottom of the method to register each new packet handler.
 Each line should look like: `this.registerPktHandler(PKT_TYPE.[type], this.[handler name])`.

 In `src/core/network.ts`:
-1.
+1. Modify `handlePkt(pkt: Packet)` to accomodate any changes in logic required by the introduction of new packet types.
+2. In `StartWebWorkers()`, add any new packet-message logic at the bottom of the method.
+Note that in the node's worker's `onMessage()`, there is logic linked back to the `pktHandler`.
+Update this if needed.